HARISH-1316/Airbnb/README.md

 # 🏡 Wanderlust (Airbnb Clone)

-This project is a feature-rich Airbnb clone built using the **MERN stack (MongoDB, Express, Node.js)** with a server-rendered frontend using **EJS**.
+This project is a comprehensive Airbnb clone built using the **MERN stack (MongoDB, Express, Node.js)** with a server-rendered frontend using **EJS**.
 It supports user authentication, listing management, image uploads, reviews, wishlists, and map-based location visualization.

 🚀 Live: https://airbnb-green-one.vercel.app/